tc-seiko/tc-seiko.github.io/_posts/2019-04-21-starting-a-business-with-a-cofounder.md

 But if only one person wants out, you should decide how you want to handle it.

-## Forming an Entity

-Eventually, you will form a legal entity[^2] and you will memorialize these decisions in a legally binding agreement.
-Unless you really know what you are doing, it is important to hire an experienced lawyer at that point.

-When to form the legal entity depends on a few different factors.
-If the limited liability shield isn't critical to you, either because the business is low-risk or because you don't have any significant personal assets like a house, it could make sense to wait until:

-- when you want to open a bank account for the company; or
-- you're about to book your first significant revenue.

-Until the entity is formed, having some of these key decisions written down will give you and your partner peace of mind that there is a framework for the economics and control of the company.
+In summary, decisions on **economics** and **control** are important to make early on in the company's life.
+When the time is right,[^2] a lawyer can assist with more detailed decision-making and you will form a legal entity.
+Until then, having made these key decisions will give you and your partner peace of mind that there is a framework for the **economics** and **control** of the company.

 ## Footnotes
 [^1]: Some people think a 50%/50% split runs the risk of deadlocks if the founders don't agree on a decision.
 This risk is mostly theoretical since material decisions should require both founders' consent.
-And non-material decisions in a well-run company are unlikely to put to a formal vote where a 51% founder will force his or her view on the 49% founder.
+And non-material decisions are unlikely to be put to a formal vote where a 51% founder will force his or her view of which coffeemaker to get on the 49% founder.
+If that's happening, it's time to part ways with your co-founder.
-[^2]: The right legal entity to choose will be the subject of another blog post.
-For a two-person foundership that is not taking on significant outside funding, an LLC is probably a safe bet.
+[^2]: When *is* the time right?
+The timing of forming a entity will be the subject of another blog post.